-Meet the Maker: Charlie Bullock
+Meet Our Team: Maker Charlie Bullock

 Ahead of our first Papercraft Live demonstration » in store and on Facebook Live next week, we caught up with Charlie, a colleague from our Derby store who also writes for our blog!
 She will be presenting our Live demo on Facebook next week, so read on to discover a bit more about her craft expertise and tips…